 For an overall guide for Japan check out the Lonely Planet Japan Travel Guide.

 Definitely take travel insurance before going to Japan as it’s an expensive country for medical treatment if you get sick on your trip.

 Get an insurance quote:

-If you liked this article about the best of Japan in 2 weeks a share would be cool 🙂
+If you liked this article about the best of Japan with a 2 weeks Japan itinerary a share would be cool 🙂